python-trio/trio/README.rst

-   - cancel_nowait should be idempotent... except for that awkward exc argument :-/ also should probably just be called cancel
+   - cancel_nowait should be idempotent... except for that awkward exc argument :-/ also should probably just be called cancel alternatively, maybe we should allow it to be delivered multiple times? control-C can be hit multiple times...
+(I guess if one is pending and another arrives, the second overwrites the first?)

+     also there's a problem right now where if we crash while some tasks are already unwinding from a (root) cancellation, then we try to cancel everyone and this errors out b/c they're already cancelled.

    - should tasks be context managers?